Content Moderation & RLHF Services for Safer AI

 Reporting unusable or problematic content (e.g. noise, empty, off-topic, sensitive content)

-Preparing datasets for LLMs fine-tuning — Qualification of quick/response pairs according to their clarity or training value
+Preparing datasets for LLMs fine-tuning — Qualification of prompt/response pairs according to their clarity or training value

 Conversational analysis — Attribution of labels to AI dialogues: objective achieved, ambiguous response, consistent style...